-This course will provide an understanding to the student about the concepts of basic nursing care as it applies to individuals, families, and communities.
-The course will focus on communication skills with an emphasis on establishing therapeutic relationships.
-The nursing role dimensions of provider of care, communicator, educator, and advocate are explored within the context of the physical, psychological, sociocultural, developmental, and spiritual dimensions and needs of the client system.
+6 Credit Hours (4 Theory Hours, 2 Clinical Hours) Corequisites: N5316 & N5333 psychological, sociocultural, developmental, and spiritual dimensions and needs of the client system.
 In addition, the course will provide the learner with the opportunity to investigate ethical and legal issues that influence the standard of nursing practice.
 Ethical issues that will be discussed are frequently encountered by nursing personnel, but also involve the entire multidisciplinary team.
 Health promotion will be addressed across the lifespan with integration of the ethical and legal responsibilities of the nurse.